sadie-lang/Sadie/README.md

 # Sadie
-Sadie is a fast, concise, statically typed, general purpose programming language that aims to replace C.
+Sadie is a fast, concise, statically typed, general purpose programming language that allows high level interaction with software.

 ## Developers